NetSupport School and GDPR Compliance

 The right to object

 The Guidance from the ICO states that:

-“Individuals must have an objection on ‘grounds relating to his or her particular situation’.
-And that you must stop processing the personal data unless, you can demonstrate compelling legitimate grounds for the processing, which overrides the interests, rights and freedoms of the individual”.
+“An individual must give specific reasons why they are objecting to the processing of their data.
+These reasons should be based upon their particular situation.”
+It adds that you must stop processing the personal data unless, “you can demonstrate compelling legitimate grounds for the processing, which overrides the interests, rights and freedoms of the individual”.